 Sierra Metals Inc. provides links to third party websites for your convenience only and the inclusion of these links does not imply that Sierra Metals Inc. monitors or endorses these websites.
 Accordingly, Sierra Metals Inc. accepts no responsibility for such websites.

 Website is Provided as a Service Only

 This website is not intended as a solicitation or offering of securities in any jurisdiction and the information contained herein in no way should be construed or interpreted as such.
 No securities commission or other regulatory authority in Canada or any other country or jurisdiction has in any way passed upon this information and no representation or warranty is made by Sierra Metals Inc. to that effect.
 The information on this website is not intended to modify, qualify, supplement or amend information disclosed under corporate and securities legislation of any jurisdiction applicable to Sierra Metals Inc. and should not be used for the purpose of making investment decisions concerning Sierra Metals Inc. securities.
 Printed copies of public disclosure documents may be obtained from the Manager, Investor Relations at Sierra Metals Inc.

 All quotes are delayed at least 15 minutes unless otherwise stated.
 All stock quotes and historical stock price data are provided by third party service providers and are provided for informational purposes only, and are not intended for trading purposes.
-If you are contemplating trading in the securities of Dia Bras, we strongly advise you to seek independent professional advice before making any investment decision.
+If you are contemplating trading in the securities of Sierra Metals, we strongly advise you to seek independent professional advice before making any investment decision.